avinetworks/devops/README.md

 <!-- Reuse the support information (contact info and availability) that your team provided on the Support tab in Partner Center exactly as is.
 The following is an example. -->

-This product is provided and supported by [Example Corp](https://support.examplecorp.com).
-If you encounter issues, contact Example Corp support by [chat](https://support.examplecorp.com/chat) or [phone](https://support.examplecorp.com/phone).
-Example Corp support is available 24 hours a day, 7 days a week, 365 days a year.
-Example Corp support is provided in English and French.
+This product is provided and supported by [VMware](https://www.vmware.com/support/services.html).
+If you encounter issues, consult the NSX-ALB (Avi Networks) [support KB](https://avinetworks.com/docs/latest/support-overview/) for more information on how to contact support.